 Meet Boris Buyer.
-Boris has a successful web store selling old books in the internet which has been providing a steady income for him and his family.
-It was christmas season of 2018 when he noticed his sales declining.
+Boris has a successful web store selling old books on the internet which has been providing a steady income for him and his family.
+It was the Christmas season of 2018 when he noticed his sales declining.
 He decided to call some of his old and faithful customers and asked if there was something he could do to serve them better.

-Boris’ web store was old.
-Yes, you could order books from the store but only way to actually place an order was to send an e-mail message to Boris.
+Boris’s web store was old.
+Yes, you could order books from the store but the only way to place an order was to send an e-mail message to Boris.
 His customers were telling him that he really should look into his web store and make the order process better.
-There were all kinds of requests for new payment methods, delivery options and more and Boris had a feeling he was losing customers to more agile competitors.
+There were all kinds of requests for new payment methods, delivery options, and more, and Boris had a feeling he was losing customers to more agile competitors.

-Luckily, Boris has a brother in law named Victor who owns an IT-company specializing in web design.
-Boris meets up with Victor on holidays and agrees on tentative plan to implement a shopping cart to his web store enabling his customers to place orders more easily.
+Luckily, Boris has a brother-in-law named Victor who owns an IT company specializing in web design.
+Boris meets up with Victor on holidays and agrees on a tentative plan to implement a shopping cart in his web store enabling his customers to place orders more easily.

-A rough sketch on the project contents and it’s timetable is agreed:
+A rough sketch of the project contents and its timetable is agreed upon: